Step 1: Inspiration

 Sources of Inspiration

-• Download a copy of the latest Kitchen Craft Inspiration Guide and get inspired by the kitchens within
+• Download a copy of the latest Kitchen Craft Inspiration Guide and get inspired by the kitchen and bath projects within.

-• Check out some social media outlets such as Pinterest or Houzz and look for trending looks and layouts
+• Check out social media outlets such as Pinterest or Houzz and look for trending colours, looks and layouts.

-• Ask someone you know who may have recently updated their kitchen for ideas about how they got inspired
+• Ask someone who recently updated their kitchen, bath or home office for ideas about how they got inspired.

 Remember that you can rely on the experience and expertise of your Kitchen Craft designer to create a kitchen design you will love.